Post-graduation work permit (PGWP)

 - Maintained full-time status as a student in Canada during each academic semester of your study program.

-- Received a transcript and an official letter from the university confirming that you have met the requirements to complete their program of study.
+- Received a transcript and an official letter from the university confirming that your degree has been awarded.

 - Language requirement of CLB 7.